Crashworthiness Failures Lawsuit Claims Lawyer

 - Death from impact, laceration, head trauma or fire

-If you were involved in an injury crash and a component failure contributed to your injuries, contact us at Ligori & Sanders Attorneys at Law today.
+If you were involved in an injury crash and a component failure contributed to your injuries, contact us at Ligori & Ligori Attorneys at Law today.
 We can help you determine whether you can seek compensation for poor crashworthiness or defective auto components.
 Call our office to schedule a free consultation.